 Alicia Doling’s decision to pursue law stemmed from her desire to empower individuals by helping them navigate the complex legal system.
 Specifically, she was driven to work with survivors of domestic violence and sexual assault, who according to Alicia, are often on the receiving end of an unfriendly legal system that provides inadequate assistance for individuals in these situations.

 Originally born in Japan, Alicia spent her first seven years moving around Ohio and California before her family settled in Oregon.
-Seeking a break from the Pacific Northwest, Alicia pursued law school in Louisiana at Loyola Law School, before returning to Oregon, where she realized she feels most at home.
+Seeking a break from the Pacific Northwest, Alicia pursued law school in Los Angeles at Loyola Law School, before returning to Oregon, where she realized she feels most at home.

 Over the years, Alicia has served as a Judicial Clerk at the Multnomah County Circuit Court, an intern at family law firms in Los Angeles, and a clinical extern at the rights in Systems Enforced Legal Clinic, which was designed to provide legal assistance to victims of violent crimes.